 What if you repair my appliance and the same problem occurs?
 Will you charge me to come out a second time?

 If within 30 days from the date of your Sears in-home repair, your appliance fails to operate for reasons related to the original repair service when used normally in accordance with manufacturer guidelines, we will replace any installed parts that failed due to defects in the material or workmanship and perform any labor related to the original repair free of charge.
-Excludes damage caused due to service provided by any party other than Sears.
+This excludes damage caused due to service provided by any party other than Sears.

 We are committed to resolving your appliance issues thoroughly and ensuring that our repairs provide a reliable, lasting solution.
 Our goal is to give you peace of mind, knowing that we stand behind our work and are dedicated to restoring your appliance to proper working order.